keythroy/keythroy/README.md

  <h3 align="left"> 👩🏾‍💻 About Me</h3>
 Bachelor in Computer Science from the Catholic University of Brasília.
 IT professional with 8 years of experience in systems analysis and development.
 I have solid knowledge in programming languages, databases and web technologies.
 I am highly motivated, dedicated and always looking to learn and develop myself professionally.
 <br><br>
 I have strong skills in Systems analysis, Data modeling, SQL, PHP, HTML, CSS, Javascript.
-I participated in projects using Git, Docker, Vue, Flutter,  Java Spring, ETL, Teradata, DW, SQL Analytics along with agile methodologies like Scrum and Jira.
+I participated in projects using Git, Docker, Vue, Flutter,  Java Spring, ETL, Teradata, DW, SQL Analytics along with agile methodologies like Scrum, Sprints, prototypes, MVP and multidisciplinary team.
 I am currently studying Python, Django, Data engineering, Data analysis and Machine Learning.
 <br>
-<br>- 🔭 I’m open to work, looking for a remote position <br>- 🗣️ Intermediate English
+<br>- 🔭 I’m open to work, looking for a remote position <br>- 🗣️ Intermediate English B1

 ## Hard Skills